Oct 2, 2023

 • Crushed red pepper – Crushed red pepper or red pepper flakes are made from crushed (not ground) dried peppers like cayenne or ancho.
 While they are most often made from cayenne peppers they can be made up of a blend.
 They add just a touch of heat to the beans more for flavor rather than spice.

-How to Make Brothy White Beans
+How to Make Brothy White Beans (Step-by-Step)

-soaked beans for Brothy White Beans
+soaked beans for Brothy White Beans.

 Step 1: Soak the beans.